-The New West Charter Personalized Learning ("NWC+") Independent Study Program ("IS Program") assists students who are unable to attend school in the traditional five days a week format.
+The Independent Study Program ("IS Program") assists students who are unable to attend school in the traditional five days a week format.
 It is designed for students with special interests and abilities, scheduling problems or individual needs that cannot be accommodated in the traditional school.
-Students must meet all independent study eligibility requirements as described below.
+Students must meet all independent study eligibility requirements.
 Because this program offers rigorous, challenging courses, students must be able to work independently and have a desire to learn.
-Students may apply directly for admission to the IS Program.
+Any student enrolled at New West may opt for the Independent Study program.
+Students electing this option will forfeit their seat in the classroom-based programs, and would have to re-apply in order to be admitted to the classroom based program.
+Students can also apply directly for admission to the IS Program.